-During the first quarter of 2010, LMDC continued working with the City and the project team, which included Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
+During the second quarter of 2010, LMDC continued working with the City and the project team, which includes Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
 LMDC continues to work with all parties involved to further PAC planning on the WTC site.
-Work this quarter focused on the cost estimate for the foundations at Site 1B and the cost sharing allocation between all stakeholders on the site.
-LMDC, the City and the project team, and the Port Authority have been working on ways to determine a cost sharing allocation that is equitable to the PAC and the Port Authority.
+Work this quarter focused on negotiation of a cost sharing allocation with the Port Authority, and boundary diagrams defining location of PAC programming and other stakeholders&rsquo programming below grade.